mbeniamino/aperi/README.md

 "Unregister existing Wine file associations" and "Prevent Wine from creating filetype associations".

+#### Systemd service to wipe wine file associations

+Aperi comes with an optional systemd service that remove the .desktop files wine creates as soon as they are created.
+The executable is called wipewine and a sample unit is present in the extra/ directory.
+Check the executable path in the sample unit, and change it if needed.
+Install/enable/start the unit as a user service.

 ## Author

 Aperi was written by Matteo Beniamino (m.beniamino@tautologica.org).